 - Board exams also serve as certificate of minimum qualification, which is used as eligibility criteria for low end jobs.

-2) Multiple objectives of the exam: We are using board examination both to certify minimum qualifications and also as an exam to signal capability of students.
+We are using 10th grade board examination both to certify minimum qualifications and also as an exam to signal capability of students.
 The net result being, it is doing neither of these.

-An exam can only distinguish students if there are some good standard questions that can't be answered by everyone.
-If we include such questions in the exam, it improves the signaling capability of the exam but those who are attempting this exam to prove minimum competencies will be at loss.
-This also brings in political pressures in any attempts to reform it.
-The increase in failures mount political pressures and even if one manages to improve its quality, it might be forced to return to its original low standards.
-On the other hand, if the exam is designed to assess minimum competencies then it loses its signaling power.
+An exam can only distinguish students if there are some good standard questions that can't be answered by everyone, the questions that can differentiate students.
+Including such questions improves the signaling capability of the exam but might harm those attempting it to signal minimum qualification.
 It's similar to using results of a single driving exam to both decide the eligibility for license and to identify Fernando Alonsos and Michael Schumachers.